18F/product-guide/pages/before-you-ship.md

 ---
 permalink: /lifecycle-of-a-project/before-you-ship/
-title: Before You Ship & Authority to Operate (ATO)
+title: Before You Ship & ATO
 parent: Lifecycle of a Project
 ---
 This page is under construction.
 More to come soon.